Casos de Família (Brazilian talk show)

-Casos de Família is a Brazilian television talk show produced and broadcast by SBT since May 18, 2004.
-Currently, is hosted by Christina Rocha, who had replaced Regina Volpato in 2009, when the show's format has been reformulated.
+Casos de Família is a Brazilian television talk show produced and broadcast by SBT May 18, 2004, to March 17, 2023.
+After a 2-year hiatus, the program returned to SBT's schedule and has been airing since July 28, 2025.
+It was hosted by Christina Rocha, who had replaced Regina Volpato in 2009, when the show's format has been reformulated.

 Format

 Casos de Família presents daily themes that will highlight the emotions of the participants on the stage, the invited audience and the viewers who are at home.
 In addition to the guests, the audience also actively participates in the show with opinions and questions about the stories told.
 The intention is to guide and even solve the cases presented with the participation of a psychologist.